evereux/flicket/FAQ.md

 4. How do I close a ticket?

-   The ticket has been resolved satifactorily and you want to close the ticket.
+   Scenario: The ticket has been resolved to your satisfaction and you want to close the ticket.

    Navgiate to [flicket home page](/flicket/) and select the ticket which you would like to close.
 Within the ticket page is a button